FAQ

 Why all the effort?

-It’s hard to look from aside how web development is slipping away from standards to something more complex, heavy, and proprietary.
+It's hard to look from aside how web development is slipping away from standards to something more complex, heavy and corporate-owned.
 I do this for pain, not fun.
-I cannot rest until I’m done.
+I cannot rest until I'm done.

 Can I help?